Last updated November 2014

 The 33kV/330kV substation (excluding the TransGrid 330kV switchyard) is owned, operated and maintained by New Gullen Range Wind Farm Pty Ltd. The wind farm operators will be based at the substation locality and will conduct inspection and maintenance activities throughout the wind farm site.

 Future activities – December 2014 and Q1 2015

 The construction of the 73 turbines was completed in October 2014 and followed by the final stage of commissioning and testing of the individual turbines.

 - removal of equipment packaging used for transport of components to the site

 - pre-commissioning checks on all high-voltage equipment

-- removal and rehabilitation of temporary road alignments.
+- removal and rehabilitation of any temporary road alignments

 Work on site will generally take place during standard construction hours as follows: